 Uses in Landscaping

-Do you have problems with planting under trees?
+Many have problems with planting under trees.
 It can be hard to find perennials that will simply survive in those conditions, let alone thrive.
 Hyacinthoides hispanica is a tough plant, and, because its leaves emerge before the deciduous trees come into leaf, its foliage has ample time to send nutrients down to the bulb before the area becomes too shaded.

-The common name is a misnomer, perhaps influenced by the similarity to common bluebells, which have a better claim on having "blue" flowers.
-The Spanish bluebell color is really a lavender color, with blue highlights.
+The common name is a misnomer, perhaps influenced by the similarity to common bluebell, which has a better claim on having "blue" flowers.
+The typical Spanish bluebell color is really a lavender color, with blue highlights.
 Blue Giant may be the cultivar that comes closest to being true blue.

-This spring-flowering bulb also comes in white and in pink cultivars; for example:
+This spring-flowering bulb also comes in white, deep-lavender, and pink cultivars; for example: